-Using Rosberg as a second guess in this case gives a 50/50 chance of obtaining a unique answer after just 2 guesses.
-The other 50% are split into 2 pairs (Maldonado-Pérez and Räikkönen-Massa), meaning that in the worst case scenario you have a 50% chance of getting the right driver after 2 guesses.
-Whilst this might seem like a selective choice, this is actually a worst case scenario, as in most cases there will be 4 or fewer available drivers remaining based on using Magnussen as the first guess.
+Using Rosberg as a second guess gives a 50/50 chance of obtaining a unique answer after just 2 guesses.
+The other 50% are split into 2 pairs (Maldonado-Pérez and Räikkönen-Massa).
+This means that you’ll have a 50% chance of getting the right driver after 2 guesses.
+Whilst this might seem like a selective choice, this is actually a worst case scenario!
+In most cases there will be 4 or fewer available drivers remaining based on using Magnussen as the first guess.

 Whilst analysing exactly which drivers are remaining in a pool may be too difficult for most, gaining an idea of what is typical is extremely helpful.
 In the above example, Rosberg is significantly more successful and older than most drivers from the hybrid era.
 He only registers as an “average” driver because the remaining pool is already skewed towards those qualities.

 I hope you have found the above useful.
-The initial plan was to dismantle the entire game, providing something akin to a flow chart to answer all possible answers.
-I eventually concluded that it would spoil the guesses game a bit, so an approach suggesting more “general advice” from data analysis was taken.
+The initial plan was to dismantle the entire game, and giving flow chart to answer all possible answers.
+I eventually concluded that it would spoil the guesses game a bit, so a more general approach has been taken.